OpenTreeOfLife/reference-taxonomy/doc/method/method.md

  1. Child taxa of "containers" in the source taxonomy are made to be children of the parent container's parent.
-"Containers" are grouping nodes in the tree that don't represent taxa, for example "incertae sedis" or "environmental samples" nodes.
-The fact that the child had been in a container is recorded as a flag on the child node.
+"Containers" are groupings in the tree that don't represent taxa, for example "incertae sedis" or "environmental samples" nodes.
+The members of a container aren't more closely related to one another than they are to the container's siblings; the container is only present as a way to say something about the members.
+The fact that a taxon had originally been in a container is recorded as a flag on the child node.
  1. Monotypic homonym removal - when taxon with name N has as its only child another taxon with name N, the parent is removed.